jw120/mal/jw-c/README.md

 Todo

-- Re-wire hash map to use hash table - crashing when printing a map
 - Re-wire env to use hash table
+- Finish step 9
+- Review code and tidy

 readline
 pcre
 using C11 (anonymous unions/structs)
 more tests than other versions as c is flaky..

-Better map

 core_ used to name (static) function in core mal_ for functions related to the mal type